liquidinvestigations/cluster/Readme.md

 retry_join = 10.66.60.1,10.66.60.2,10.66.60.4
 ```

-Only one of the nodes should have `run_jobs` set to the desired job list,
+All nodes should have `run_jobs` set to the same list.
-other nodes should be configured with "none".

 Example set of config files: [ci/configs](ci/configs), see `triple-*.ini`.
 **Note**: these configs are using `network.create_bridge = True` because they
 are all running on local bridges on a single machine (for testing).
 You must
-omit `network.create_bridge` if you configure the network externally (e.g. a
+not set `network.create_bridge` if you configure the network externally
-VPN).
+(e.g. a VPN or LAN).

 After launching the services, all but one Vault instance will fail.
 The one
 left running is the primary instance; you can find it in the Consul UI.
 To make